Skip to content

 1. Locate the tight teres major muscle with a ball, tool, or fingertips.
 I'm using the QL Claw.

-The trigger point can be found in the area where the muscle tissue feels the tightest or most tense.
+The trigger point can be found where the muscle tissue feels the tightest or most tense.

 Using a ball (I recommend lacrosse) - place the ball against a wall and allow your body to lean into the muscle.